Sutton Place Hotel Toronto: Redevelopment

-It was sold to a Hong Kong-based ownership group in 1993.
+The building itself was sold to a Hong Kong-based ownership group in 1993.
 It was purchased in the early 2010s by Lanterra Developments.
 The hotel officially closed on 15 June 2012, forty-five years after opening.
 All contents of the hotel were sold at auction in 2014.

-In 2013, the redevelopment plan faced some opposition from most of the tenants in the 161 rental units.
+In 2013, the redevelopment plan faced opposition from most of the tenants in the 161 rental units.
 In late 2015, the building was gutted, several stories were added, and work began on converting the existing frame into a new condominium tower called The Britt, completed in 2019, which contains 727 residential units, 78 of which are rental units.